Dorothy Sebastian: Career

+MGM released Sebastian in 1930; her last film for the studio was a short subject starring the young Jack Benny.
+Harry Cohn of then-low-budget Columbia Pictures seized on Sebastian's availability by signing her to a Columbia contract; Cohn welcomed any former MGM players for their name value.
+After Columbia released Sebastian a year later, she began freelancing, mostly at low-budget independent studios.
+Her most familiar appearance in sound films is probably in Allez Oop (1934), a short comedy produced by Educational Pictures that reunited her with Buster Keaton.

-By the mid-1930s, Sebastian was semi-retired from acting after marrying Hopalong Cassidy star William Boyd.
-After their 1936 divorce, she returned to acting appearing in mostly bit parts.
+In 1930 Sebastian married outdoor-adventure star William Boyd (the future Hopalong Cassidy).
+After their 1936 divorce, she returned to acting, appearing in mostly bit parts.
 Her last onscreen appearance was in the 1948 film The Miracle of the Bells.

 Songwriting

 Sebastian co-wrote the ballad "The Leaves Mustn't Fall" with Jack Kenney.
-Moon Mullican recorded it in 1950 and 1958, and it has become a bluegrass standard.

 Personal life

-While still in Birmingham, she married her high-school sweetheart, Allen Stafford, on November 9, 1920.
+While still in Birmingham, Sebastian married her high-school sweetheart, Allen Stafford, on November 9, 1920.
 The marriage ended four years later just before she moved to New York.

 Sebastian married actor William Boyd in December 1930 in Las Vegas, Nevada.
 They began a relationship after meeting on the set of His First Command in 1929.
 They divorced in 1936.

-In 1947, Sebastian married Miami Beach businessman Harold Shapiro to whom she remained married until her death.

 Legal issues

 On November 7, 1938, Sebastian was found guilty of drunk driving in a Beverly Hills, California Justice Court.
 The night she was arrested, she had been dining at Buster Keaton's home with her nephew.
 She was given a 30-day suspended jail sentence and paid a fine of $75.

 In 1940, Sebastian was denied an award of $10,000 from a San Diego court.
-She had appeared at a Red Cross benefit in San Francisco in 1937, and failed to pay her hotel bill.
+She had appeared at a Red Cross benefit in San Francisco in 1937 and failed to pay her hotel bill.
 She contended the promoter for the event should have paid the bill.
 An employee of the Plaza Hotel took out the suit, charging "defrauding an innkeeper."
 The State Supreme Court of California reversed the lower court's decision, which had awarded her the money on grounds of malicious prosecution.

 Death and legacy

-On April 8, 1957, Sebastian died of cancer at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
-She was several weeks shy of her 54th birthday.
+On April 8, 1957, Sebastian died of cancer at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, a few weeks before her 54th birthday.
 She is buried at Holy Cross Cemetery, Culver City, California.

 For her contribution to the motion picture industry, Sebastian has a star on the Hollywood Walk of Fame at 6655 Hollywood Boulevard.
 It was dedicated on February 8, 1960.